JordanClarkkk/weatherapp/README.md

 I would like to say thank you for giving me the opportunity to attempt these tasks.
 I found them to be challenging, frustrating at times, and of course, rewarding.
 Through this README I will explain how to run the app both locally and with Docker, as well as how to install Docker and The Weather App using Ansible playbooks.

-As I had never used any of these technologies before, this whole process was a huge learning experience for me, so I will go into detail about what I did in the tasks, the challenges I faced as well as how I solved issues.
+As I had never used any of these technologies before, this whole process was a huge learning experience for me, so I will go into detail about what I did for each of the tasks, the challenges I faced as well as how I solved some issues (SEE WIKI).

-## DOCKER
+## TO RUN THE APP WITH/WITHOUT DOCKER

 ### Clone this git repo using HTTPS